lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 Thus, a GREASE cipher suite never occurs as the selected cipher suite, i.e., it is never specified as the last cipher suite in EDHOC message_1.
-An Initiator whose choice of a GREASE cipher suite is accepted needs to discontinue the protocol.
+An Initiator whose offer of a GREASE cipher suite is accepted through cipher suite negotiation ({{Section 6.3 of RFC9528}}) needs to discontinue the protocol.

 # Processing of GREASE-related failures